 Because 98% of the human genome doesn’t serve a direct role in gene expression, many biologists have long thought of them as nothing but “junk DNA.”
 But might they hold the key to helping stem the formation of deadly cancers?
 In episode 34, Mike Feigin from Roswell Park Comprehensive Cancer Center talks with us about his discovery of mutations in part of the human genome that most people have so far tended to ignore, but which appears to regulate the expression of genes that drive the formation of cancers.
-His article “Recurrent noncoding regulatory mutations in pancreatic ductal adenocarcinoma” (PDF) was published with multiple co-authors on May 8, 2017 in the journal Nature Genetics.
+His article “Recurrent noncoding regulatory mutations in pancreatic ductal adenocarcinoma” (public-access PDF) was published with multiple co-authors on May 8, 2017 in the journal Nature Genetics.

 Websites and other resources

 Patrons of Parsing Science gain exclusive access to bonus clips from all our episodes and can also download mp3s of every individual episode.

 Watkins, R., Leigh, D., & E. Feigin, M..
 (2018, October 16).
 Parsing Science – Decoding Cancers’ Expression. figshare. https://doi.org/10.6084/m9.figshare.7216019

 Mike Feigin: It’s this behind-the-scenes DNA that no one really thinks about, but that really controls when genes are turned on and turned off.
 And, no one really thinks about kind of the effects of mutations in those regions.

 Doug Leigh: This is Parsing Science.
 The unpublished stories behind the world’s most compelling science, as told by the researchers themselves.
 I’m Doug Leigh…